fuser

 ⌘OS X:

--c file is treated as a mount point and the utility reports on any files open in the file system.
+-c file is treated as a mount point and reports any files open in the file system.

 |